titas1803/BlogPost-backend/README.md

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please provide suggestions about how can I improve this project.

 ## License

 This project is licensed under the ISC License.

+## 🚀 About Me

+I'm a Frontend React developer, with 3+ years of experience.
+Currently In process of becoming a full stack developer...
+This is my first project on `node`, `EXPRESS` and `MONGODB`.
+Please excuse my mistakes.